ChiragChauhan4579/DVC-pipeline/README.md

 # Data Version Control

+**Note**: This the latest branch.
+It contains the latest updated readme so look at it.
+Other branches are commited in between so avoid those.

 Fork the dvc template from https://github.com/realpython/data-version-control

 Clone the forked repository to your computer with the `git clone` command